doflip/BugCake/README.md

 BugCake Plugin for CakePHP
 =======

-BugCake is an open source minimalistic bug tracker, developed in the CakePHP framework.
+BugCake is an open source minimalistic bug/issue tracking plugin, developed using the CakePHP framework.
+Though it was developed as a CakePHP plugin, it can also be transformed and deployed with ease as a standalone bug/issue tracker.
-This is the plugin of the master branch.

 ### Pictures
 For more pictures take a look [here](https://github.com/lubbleup/BugCake/wiki/Pictures)